I'm often asked whether peaceful parenting ideas can work in a classroom. As Erin so eloquently testifies, the answer is

 What if a child is NOT meeting your expectations?
 Phrase your request in the affirmative.
 Instead of telling the child to stop doing something, tell them what you expect them to do. ("Please keep your hands on your own body and sit on your bottom in the circle.")

 Children are very interested in questions of fairness (as any parent of more than one child can attest!)
 So why not talk to three year olds about what rules the classroom needs, and why?
 Don't worry, they won't advocate a free for all.
 In fact, kids will usually offer many more rules than you will think are necessary.
 But when children are involved in making the rules, they're much more likely to "own" and follow them.

 Write and post the agreed-upon rules (keeping them to a minimum so the children can remember them), point to the rules as necessary as you remind the children of them, and be open to helping the children revise and add new rules as the need develops.

 4. Preventive Maintenance prevents breakdowns.

 Since teachers can't just drop everything and respond to a child who is having a breakdown, it's critical to build in preventive maintenance.
 When you can, respond with empathy to what each child expresses.
 Be sure you connect with each child daily, even for just a short time.
-If you see trouble brewing, try to address it BEFORE the child gets dysregulated by connecting with him and listening to what he's upset about.
+If you see trouble brewing, try to address it BEFORE the child gets dysregulated, by connecting with him and listening to what he's upset about.
 Remember that laughter and silliness can often diffuse a situation that's getting tense.
 In fact, after children get a chance to laugh out loud, it reduces the stress hormones circulating in their blood streams and helps them settle down and cooperate.
 Children thrive on routines.
 And of course, every child needs to move their body before they can be expected to sit still for any length of time!

 5. Empathy can be a magic wand.